Tonaquint Nature Center

 When to Go

-Golden hour at Tonaquint is beautiful—the light filters through the trees and creates a soft, warm glow over everything.
-Aim for 7-8pm in spring and summer, or 4-6pm in fall and winter.
-Morning sessions work wonderfully here too, especially if you want fresh, dewy greenery and soft natural light.
+Golden hour at Tonaquint is beautiful.
+The light filters through the trees and creates a soft, warm glow over everything.
+Aim for 7-8pm in spring/summer or 4-6pm in fall/winter.
+Morning sessions work wonderfully too, especially if you want fresh, dewy greenery and soft natural light.

-Midday is actually more comfortable here than at our desert locations, thanks to all the shade.
-But you'll still get the most flattering, romantic light during golden hour.
-The nature center is open during regular park hours (7AM - 10PM), so you have flexibility with scheduling.
+Midday is actually more comfortable here than at our desert locations thanks to all the shade, but you'll still get the most flattering, romantic light during golden hour.

 Through the Seasons

-Tonaquint looks beautiful year-round, with lush foliage and the peaceful pond as constants.
+Tonaquint looks beautiful year-round with lush foliage and the peaceful pond.
 Spring brings blooming flowers and fresh greenery.
-Summer is especially popular here because the shade makes it one of the most comfortable spots during hot weather, and the pond stays active with water fowl and small wildlife.
-Fall brings golden leaves and cooler temperatures, while winter offers a more minimalist look with bare branches, though the evergreen plants and water features keep it visually interesting.
+Summer is especially popular because the shade makes it one of the most comfortable spots during hot weather.
+Fall brings golden leaves and cooler temps, while winter offers a minimalist look with bare branches, though the evergreen plants and water features keep it interesting.

 Getting There & Parking

-Tonaquint Nature Center is located in Tonaquint Park at 1851 S Dixie Drive in St. George.
-There's plenty of free parking in the park, and the nature center trails are just a short walk from the parking areas.
-Once you're at the trailhead, the outer loop is only about a half-mile total, so everything is easily accessible.
-The trails are well-maintained, though not fully paved, so we suggest wearing comfortable shoes.
+Tonaquint Nature Center is located at the back of Tonaquint Park, at 1851 S Dixie Drive.
+There's plenty of free parking, and the trails are just a short walk from the lots.
+The outer loop is only about a half-mile total, so everything is easily accessible.
+The trails are well-maintained but not fully paved, so we suggest comfortable shoes over heels.

 Who This Location Suits Best

-Tonaquint is perfect for anyone who wants a softer, more natural aesthetic.
-Families with young kids love it because the pond is engaging and the trails are easy to navigate.
-Couples and engagement sessions turn out beautifully here as well due to the greenery and water creating a romantic, intimate feel.
-Senior portraits work great too, especially for anyone who wants something outside the typical desert backdrop.
+Tonaquint is perfect for anyone wanting a softer, more natural, woodsy aesthetic.
+Families with young kids appreciate the comfortable shade and manageable trails, and the greenery and water create a romantic, intimate feel for couples and engagement sessions.
+Senior portraits work great too, especially if you want something outside the typical desert backdrop.

-This location is also ideal for anyone who wants to include pets in their photoshoot; the trails and other natural settings are perfect for including family dogs.
-If you're drawn to lush, green environments, or if you just want somewhere comfortable and shaded, Tonaquint is your spot.
-It's a hidden gem that delivers a completely different look from our other locations.
+This location is also ideal if you want to include pets in your photoshoot.
+The trails and natural settings are perfect for family dogs.
+If you're drawn to lush, green environments or just want somewhere comfortable and shaded, Tonaquint is your spot.

 Is This Your Spot?